VerenaSchwachmeyer/Portofolio/README.md

-# Welcome to my Portfolio Website
+# Hey there, welcome to my Portfolio Website

-This is the code for my portfolio website.
-You are welcome to take a look at the code structure.
+This is the code, you are welcome to take a look at the code structure.

 ## Used Tech for this website